farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 To avoid duplication and only load necessary modules, we can put modules **which have the same ModuleGroups** together.
 For example, `A`, `C` are in `Group A` and `Group F`, so they are in the same ModuleBucket. and `B`, `E` are in `Group B`, `D` is is `Group B` and `Group D`, so two more ModuleBuckets are created.
 After processing, 6 ModuleBuckets should be created like above illustration.

 ModuleBucket aims to remove duplication between ModuleGroups, different ModuleBucket should produce different files.
 For example, when `A` tries to dynamically load `D`, then `Group D` should be loaded, and `Group D` contains `D` and `H`.
 But `H` can be in other group, for example, `Group G`, if `D` and `H` are in the same output file, then `Group G` will load unnecessary extra module `D`.
 So module `D` and `H` are in different Module Bucket.

+### Deal With Different Module Types
+In Farm, we support different module type natively, like `js`, `css`, `html`.
+And these different module types should produce different outputs.
+So `module_type` should be considered when generating module buckets.

+And also, Farm defines `mutable` and `immutable` modules, and they should always be in different output.

+So actually a module bucket is create by these 3 conditions:
+* `module_type`: modules in a module bucket should have the same type
+* `immutable`: modules in a module bucket should have the same value
+* `module_groups`

+### Module Bucket Summary
+Farm use `module_type`, `immutable` and `module_groups` to generate a Module Bucket.

 But ModuleBucket is not our final target, A ModuleBucket can also contain a lot of modules, then how to merge modules inside the same ModuleBucket is the most important thing of `Partial Bundling`, and it is also what `Partial Bundling` differs from traditional bundling.